NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 dict, or list of StructuralPlatformConfig dicts): Configurations to generate other platforms that may intersect with the bisecting platform.
 Default: No other platforms
+- `position_z` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat)
+dict, or list of MinMaxFloat dicts): The starting Z position for the performer agent.
+Default: 0.5 away from the back wall

 #### DoubleDoorConfig